 Proper Tax Treatment for Human Subject Incentives Paid to Non-Resident Alien

 When payments or incentives are made to a non-resident alien, tax withholding rules apply.
 The human subject or the Department must pay the 30% Federal withholding tax at the time the money is disbursed.
+See details and examples in the Resource: Proper Tax Treatment for Human Subject Incentives Paid to Non-Residents.

 Select Special Payment Type and Delivery Option